Dabrowa123/Task-Codibly/README.md

 **Internship Technical Task**

-The App and repository have been created in React to accomplish the technical internship task.
+The App has been created in React to accomplish the technical internship task.

 **Technologies used:**
 - Typescript as a script language